📚 College Credit Guide ✓ TransferCredit.org 🕐 10 min read

 CLEP for Liberal Arts Majors: Maximize Your Credit

-This article explains how CLEP exams can benefit liberal arts majors by saving time and money.
+This article explains how liberal arts majors can effectively use CLEP exams to save time and money on their degrees.

 About the Author